isene/RTFM/README.md

 :      | Enter "command mode" in bottom window q      | Quit

+## A convenient shell function
+Add this line to your `.bashrc` or `.zshrc` to make RTFM exit to the current directory by launching the file manager via `r` in the terminal:

+`source ~/.rtfm.launch`

+... and place the file `.rtfm.launch` in your home directory.

+With this, you can jump around in your directory structure via RTFM, exit to the desired directory, do work in the terminal and go back into RTFM via `r`.

+## Development
 I don't expect this program to be used by others.
 I do this for my own enjoyment and because I want a file manager that fits my needs better than any others I have found.
 If you come up with a feature request I feel is cool, I